 The looting aspect of the game combined with the post-apocalyptic setting, iconic stylized visuals, and tight gunplay is hard to beat.
 It also leaves you wanting more.
 Our list of games like Borderlands 3 will help you find a new title to farm loot in!

-From RPGs in high-fantasy worlds to looter-shooters set in modern-day – we have a huge selection of games you can check out if you loved Borderlands 3.
+From RPGs in high-fantasy worlds to looter-shooters set in modern-day – we have a huge selection of games to check out if you loved this addition to the Borderlands series.

 Available on PC.